qbead/qbeadWebsite/content/book/rotation.md

 :::

 Imagine you are getting on a merry-go-round.
-Out of the many colorful options, you choose to ride your favorite horse in the middle row.
+Out of the many colorful options, you choose to ride your favorite horse on the outer row.
 The operator starts the ride, and you begin traveling around under flashing lights and bright mirrors.
-Now what would have been physically different about this ride had you chosen the horse to your right or left?
+Now what would have been physically different about this ride had you chosen a different horse?
 You'll be able to answer this by the end of the lesson!

 ![When learning about rotation, try to connect these concepts to the experince of riding a merry-go-round. <a class="imagecredit" href="https://www.pikrepo.com/ftrla/selective-focus-photography-of-merry-go-round-during-nighttime">image credit Pikrepo</a>](/images/bookpics/MerryGoRound.jpg)